dradoaica/rebalancer-net/README.md

 #  Rebalancer

 Create Kafka style consumer groups in other technologies.
-Rebalanser was born of the need for consumer groups with RabbitMQ.
-But Rebalanser is completely technology agnostic and will balance activity over any group of resources across a group of participating nodes.
+Rebalancer was born of the need for consumer groups with RabbitMQ.
+But Rebalancer is completely technology agnostic and will balance activity over any group of resources across a group of participating nodes.

 ##  Use cases